Surrogate Key vs Natural Key Differences and When to Use in SQL Server

-If you polled any number of SQL Server database professionals and asked the question, "Which is better when defining a primary key, having surrogate or natural key column(s)?", I'd bet the answer would be very close to a 50/50 split.
+If you polled any number of Microsoft SQL Server database professionals and asked the question, "Which is better when defining a primary key, having surrogate key or natural key column(s)?", I'd bet the answer would be very close to a 50/50 split.
 About the only definitive answer you will get on the subject is most people agree that when implementing a data warehouse, you have to use surrogate keys for your dimension and fact tables.
-This is because a source system can change at any time due to business requirements and your data warehouse should be able to handle these changes without needing any updates.
+This is because a source OLTP relational database can change at any time due to business requirements and your data warehouse should be able to handle these changes without needing any updates.
 This tip will go through some of the pros and cons of each type of primary key so that you can make a better decision when deciding which one to implement in your own environments.

 Before we get into the pros and cons let's first make sure we understand the difference between a surrogate and natural key.